farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When you `Sneak`, you traverse skillfully and quietly.

 > You might sneak past a guard or hide in the shadows.
-You could try to back-stab a solder in the middle of a battle (but `Brawl` might be better).
+You could try to back-stab a solder in the middle of a battle (but `Muscle` might be better).

 #### Insight